MicrosoftDocs/learn/learn-pr/azure/build-first-deployment-stack/includes/3-exercise-create-deploy-deployment-stack-bicep.md

 You are at sprint 1 for the new deposits application.
 You want to test the process of creating a deployment stack with managed resources in a development subscription.
-In this exercise, you'll create a deployment stack scoped to a resource group that references a bicep file.
-The file will define an Azure app service plan and an Azure app service.
+In this exercise, you create a deployment stack scoped to a resource group that references a bicep file.
+The file defines an Azure app service plan and an Azure app service.

 During the process, you'll: